raspberrypilearning/astro-pi-mission-zero/en/step_9.md

 + Light up the LEDs
 + Take a temperature reading
-+ Make sure your code is 1000 characters or less
++ Make sure your code is 1000 characters or less, not including blank lines
-+ Make sure your code takes a maximum of 30 seconds to run
++ Make sure your message to the astronauts fits within 30 seconds or less, as this is how long your code will run for on the ISS
 + Avoid using any methods needing input
 + Only import from the `sense_hat`, `time` and `random` modules
 + Make sure you don't include any profanity